SocketCluster/socketcluster-website/docs/deploying-to-kubernetes.md

 Note that all of the commands documented below assume that `myapp` is your working directory.
 If you want to run commands from a different directory, you will need to provide your project path explicitly to each command.
 See `asyngular --help` for details.

-## Run app inside a Docker container locally
+## Run the app inside a Docker container locally

 During development, you may want to run your app locally inside a container (as an alternative to running it directly with the `node server` command).
 The `asyngular` CLI tool lets you do this with a single command (make sure that you are inside the `myapp` directory when you execute this command):